pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-03/README.md

-# Build and Deploy a Container on Google Cloud Run
+# Build and deploy a Container on Google Cloud Run using Python

 In our last lab, we deployed some static HTML files to a Google Cloud Storage bucket.
 In the third lab of this workshop, we will create a Docker image to run our website on NGINX and deploy it to run on [Google Cloud Run](https://cloud.google.com/run/).